slaymaker1907/TW5-browser-nativesaver/README.md

 If you just want to install the plugin, download [example-wiki.html](./example-wiki.html) and import into your wiki.

+Note that only the single file wiki is currently supported.
+Support for saving multiple versions is currently a WIP.

 # Updating TW5 Version

 This project uses git-subtree to sync with TiddlyWiki 5 as described